Alterna-Dev-Studio/alternadevstudio.com/README.md

 pnpm clean
 ```

-> **Note**: Always run the development server with `&` at the end to run it in the background.
+> **Note**: The development server commands are configured to run in the background automatically.
 This allows you to continue using the terminal while the server is running.
 When you're done, use `pnpm eleventy:shutdown` to stop the server.

 ## Testing